 I’ll admit when I first arrived in London the last thing I was thinking about was finding a Doctor.
 I was more concerned with finding a job, a place to live and learning how the tube works.
 It wasn’t until I got sick that I realised I had no idea where to find the nearest doctor.

 The health system here is run by the NHS (National Health Service) and works in much the same was as the system does back home in Australia with many services provided for free.
 Only they cover more of the costs meaning you’ll have extra travel money in your pocket even if you need to see a doctor.
+When it comes to alignment one can also opt for Invisalign.

 To see a doctor in the UK you first need to register with them so no turning up at the door sick and expecting help like back home as you may not get it.
 The process is very simple and something I recommend people do as soon as they get settled.
 You never know when you will need one after all.